TheMarlboroMan/ascript/README.md

 Of course, ascript is for my own amusement.
 There are better, more stable and time-tested alternatives out there.

+###the input files

+Input files are plain text files that must contain ascript functions.
+There's no official extension, I use ".ann".

 ###the host

 The host is not exactly the program from within ascript runs, but a facility inside such program that is designed to interact with it.
 On its own, ascript supports only very simple arithmetic and logic but through a host interface it can access host calculations and instruct the host to perform any implementation-defined action.